Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/traceability_usage.md

   Traceability offline mode
 ```

-* Answer ALL questions when prompted (environment / team / connectivity with Gateway) to correctly configure.
+* Answer ALL questions when prompted (environment / team / connectivity with gateway) to correctly configure.

 Step 5.
 Install the agent.